Antonio López (shipwreck): Loss

 In June 1898 Antonio L. Lopez was bound for San Juan, Puerto Rico from Cádiz.
 On June 28 two US cruisers fought a squadron of Spanish ships comprising one cruiser, two gunboats and Antonio L. López, which had a cargo of military supplies. pursued and shelled Antonio L. Lopez, which ran aground at Ensenada Honda.

-Claudio López Bru (1853–1925), Antonio López López' son, then owner and president of the company, sent a telegram to the ship's captain saying:
+Claudio López Bru (1853–1925), Antonio López López's son, then owner and president of the company, sent a telegram to the ship's captain saying:

 Es preciso que haga usted llegar el cargamento a Puerto Rico aunque se pierda el barco.
 (You must get your cargo to Puerto Rico, even if the ship were lost.)

 Captain Ramón Acha Caamaño was given charge of salvaging the ship's cargo.
 His men quickly salved nearly all of it.
 Only some minor articles and one cannon that had fallen overboard during salvage work were lost.